yiannisza/Web-Aplication-Uclan-Webshop/README.md

 - Dynamic product rendering using DOM manipulation.
 - Stock-based filtering of products.
 - Session-based storage of selected products.
-- Persistent shopping cart using localStorage.
+- Shopping cart using localStorage.
 - Cart item quantity management.
 - Discount code validation and application.
-- Real-time cart total calculation.

 ---

 ## Validation
 - HTML and CSS code has been checked using the W3C Validator.
 - No critical validation errors were found.
-- Minor warnings (if any) do not affect functionality.

 ---

 ## Unresolved Issues / Limitations
 - No checkout or payment functionality is implemented (not required).
 - Coupon codes are hardcoded and limited to one example (`SAVE20`).
 - Accessibility features such as ARIA labels could be improved further.
+- GitHub has not been explored and adopted, only used for the Readme file

 ---

-## Conclusion
-This project meets all required “should” criteria and implements several “could” features.
-It demonstrates the use of JavaScript for dynamic content, storage APIs for state management, and structured HTML/CSS for layout and styling.